23 Top Attractions & Places to Visit in Arizona

 The area offers boating and water sports, camping facilities, fishing, and hiking opportunities.
 Lake Mohave is 67 miles long, making it the smaller of the two major lakes in the Lake Mead National Recreation Area.
 Like its counterpart, Lake Mohave is an artificial body of water, held back by Davis Dam.

-Willow Beach is a small resort town on the Colorado River with accommodation, restaurants, a marina, and fish hatchery.
+Willow Beach is a small resort town on the Colorado River with accommodations, restaurants, a marina, and a fish hatchery.

 Tombstone